dm-kamaev/server-component/README.md

 ### Example
-An example of rendering an html page with a list of books, where most of the features are demonstrated.
+An example of rendering a html page with a list of books, where most of the features are demonstrated.
 ```js
 'use strict';